RedPenguin101/modelling-framework/devdiary.md

 It's time to work on a UI for displaying results.
 There should be 2 'modes' which the user can select from: build mode and run mode.
 The emphasis for build mode should be on the results, and for run mode the outputs and different scenarios.

 The UI should refresh whenever the model is re-run.

+The UI is not two way.
+That is, the user can't change the model from the UI.
+That gets done from the editor.

 The following are the important elements